Storing Insulin and Prefilling SyringesSkip to the navigation

 Always read the insulin package information that tells the best way to store your insulin.

 You can keep open bottles with you if you keep them in a dark place.
 The bottles should not be exposed to temperatures below 36°F (2.2°C) or above 86°F (30°C).
-Never leave insulin in the sun or in your hot car, because sunlight and heat reduces the strength of the insulin.
+Never leave insulin in the sun or in your hot car, because sunlight and heat reduce the strength of the insulin.

 The first time you use an insulin bottle, write the date on the bottle label.
 Always store an extra bottle of each type of your insulin in the refrigerator.